Park City Dinner Restaurants: 8 Places for Different Cravings

 Classic Italian meets Mediterranean vibes at Ghidotti’s Italian Cafe.
 With a focus on delicious Italian cuisine, this restaurant showcases traditional entrees and pizza made with fresh seasonal ingredients.

 For affordable fast fare prepared by Park City locals, visit Davanza’s.
-Since 1979, this spot has served the community with great food in a fun atmosphere.
+Since 1979, this spot has served great food in a fun atmosphere.
 When guests walk in they’re greeted with beer can-lined walls, music memorabilia and photos.

 For dinner, try a burger, street-style tacos or sandwich.
 The family may enjoy sharing a pizza with their favorite toppings.
 Other menu items include subs and salads.